idankam/EX3-OOP/README.md

 ### Class PriorityQueue: a class that is implementing a priorityQueue which has the functions isEmpty, insert, size, delete. this priorityqueue is giving priority to the node with the minimum weight.To read more about the functions above https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html

+### Class PlottingRes: this class is plotting and compering our reasults by using matplotlib library between java and paython.

 ## GUI explanations: